 - Hand-crank the engine while it’s disassembled.
 This will physically force out whatever water is left in the cylinders (usually lots).
 Without spark plugs and compression, this is surprisingly easy so don’t snap the pull cord.
 When it feels sufficiently purged, crank it some more.

 - Install new spark plugs and reassemble the rest of the engine.

 - Double the oil mixture in new, clean fuel.
 Then it’s the moment of truth – if it fires, let it run for at least 20 minutes.

 - No luck?
-Disassemble everything, repeat the water removal process and leave the parts and the engine to dry out in the warm sun for a while (don’t put anything in the oven, as is sometimes suggested).
+Disassemble everything.
+Repeat the water removal process and leave the parts and the engine to dry out in the warm sun for a while.
+(Do NOT put anything in the oven, as is sometimes suggested).

 - After a few hours, re-assemble and try to start the engine again.

-Get the outboard to a professional (especially newer four-stroke models) for a more thorough service after a submerging, even if it does come back to life.
+Get the motor to an outboard repair professional (especially newer four-stroke models) for a more thorough service after a submerging, even if it does come back to life.